BACKGROUND IMAGE: Ayvengo/stock.adobe.com

 - Value-driven analytics assesses a business' value drivers, or the key "levers" the organization needs to pull to achieve its goals.

 - Shareholder value analytics, which is used to tally the value of a company by examining the returns it provides to shareholders, is used concurrently with profit and revenue analytics.

 Financial analytics software programs

-Oracle Financial Analytics - modular component of Oracle's integr ated family of business intelligence (BI) software applications.
+- Oracle Financial Analytics -- modular component of Oracle's integrated family of business intelligence software applications.
 Enables insight into the general ledger, provides visibility into performance against budget and the way staffing costs and employee or supplier performance affects revenue and customer satisfaction.

-SAP ERP Financial Analytics - help organizations define financial goals, develop business plans and monitor costs and revenue during execution.
+- SAP ERP Financial Analytics -- helps organizations define financial goals, develop business plans and monitor costs and revenue during execution.

-NetSuite - provides financial dashboards, reporting and analytic functions that allow personal key performance indicators (KPIs) to be monitored in real time.
+- NetSuite -- provides financial dashboards, reporting and analytic functions that allow personal key performance indicators to be monitored in real time.